arashgholami/arashgholami.github.io/index.md

 * * *

 <ul>
-  <li>A. G. Davoodi, S. A. Jafar, "<a href="https://ieeexplore.ieee.org/abstract/document/8849793">DoF Region of the MIMO (M,N_1,N_2) Broadcast Channel with Partial CSIT," IEEE Transactions on Information Theory 2020</a>. </li>
+  <li>A. G. Davoodi, S. A. Jafar, "<a href="https://ieeexplore.ieee.org/abstract/document/8849793">DoF Region of the MIMO (M,N_1,N_2) Broadcast Channel with Partial CSIT," IEEE Transactions on Information Theory, 2020</a>. </li>
-  <li>A. G. Davoodi, S. A. Jafar, "<a href="https://ieeexplore.ieee.org/abstract/document/8756112">Optimality of Simple Layered Superposition Coding in the 3 User MISO BC with Finite Precision CSIT," IEEE Transactions on Information Theory 2019</a>. </li>
+  <li>A. G. Davoodi, S. A. Jafar, "<a href="https://ieeexplore.ieee.org/abstract/document/8756112">Optimality of Simple Layered Superposition Coding in the 3 User MISO BC with Finite Precision CSIT," IEEE Transactions on Information Theory, 2019</a>. </li>
-  <li>A. G. Davoodi, S. A. Jafar, "<a href="https://ieeexplore.ieee.org/abstract/document/8478408">Aligned Image Sets and the GDoF of Symmetric MIMO Interference Channel with Partial CSIT," IEEE Transactions on Information Theory 2018</a>. </li>
+  <li>A. G. Davoodi, S. A. Jafar, "<a href="https://ieeexplore.ieee.org/abstract/document/8478408">Aligned Image Sets and the GDoF of Symmetric MIMO Interference Channel with Partial CSIT," IEEE Transactions on Information Theory, 2018</a>. </li>
-     <li>A. G. Davoodi, S. A. Jafar, "<a href="https://ieeexplore.ieee.org/abstract/document/8409477">K-User Symmetric M*N MIMO Interference Channel with Finite Precision CSIT: A GDoF Perspective," IEEE Transactions on Information Theory 2018</a>. </li>
+     <li>A. G. Davoodi, S. A. Jafar, "<a href="https://ieeexplore.ieee.org/abstract/document/8409477">K-User Symmetric M*N MIMO Interference Channel with Finite Precision CSIT: A GDoF Perspective," IEEE Transactions on Information Theory, 2018</a>. </li>
-     <li>A. G. Davoodi, B. Yuan, S. A. Jafar, "<a href="http://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=7541508&tag=1">GDoF of the MISO BC: Bridging the gap between finite precision CSIT and perfect CSIT," IEEE Transactions on Information Theory 2018</a>. </li>
+     <li>A. G. Davoodi, B. Yuan, S. A. Jafar, "<a href="http://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=7541508&tag=1">GDoF of the MISO BC: Bridging the gap between finite precision CSIT and perfect CSIT," IEEE Transactions on Information Theory, 2018</a>. </li>
-     <li>A. G. Davoodi, S. A. Jafar, "<a href="https://ieeexplore.ieee.org/abstract/document/8360458">Network Coherence Time Matters: Interference Networks with Finite Precision CSIT Perfect CSIR," IEEE Transactions on Information Theory 2018</a>. </li>
+     <li>A. G. Davoodi, S. A. Jafar, "<a href="https://ieeexplore.ieee.org/abstract/document/8360458">Network Coherence Time Matters: Interference Networks with Finite Precision CSIT Perfect CSIR," IEEE Transactions on Information Theory, 2018</a>. </li>
-   <li>A. G. Davoodi, S. A. Jafar, "<a href="https://ieeexplore.ieee.org/abstract/document/7541510">Generalized DoF of the symmetric K-user interference channel under finite precision CSIT," IEEE Transactions on Information Theory 2017</a>. </li>
+   <li>A. G. Davoodi, S. A. Jafar, "<a href="https://ieeexplore.ieee.org/abstract/document/7541510">Generalized DoF of the symmetric K-user interference channel under finite precision CSIT," IEEE Transactions on Information Theory, 2017</a>. </li>
-      <li>A. G. Davoodi, S. A. Jafar, "<a href="https://ieeexplore.ieee.org/abstract/document/7604114">Transmitter cooperation under finite precision CSIT: A GDoF perspective," IEEE Transactions on Information Theory 2016</a>. </li>
+      <li>A. G. Davoodi, S. A. Jafar, "<a href="https://ieeexplore.ieee.org/abstract/document/7604114">Transmitter cooperation under finite precision CSIT: A GDoF perspective," IEEE Transactions on Information Theory, 2016</a>. </li>
-   <li>M. J. Emadi, A. G. Davoodi, M. R. Aref, "<a href="https://ieeexplore.ieee.org/abstract/document/6555770">Analytical power allocation for a full duplex decode-and-forward relay channel," IEEE IET 2013</a>. </li>
+   <li>M. J. Emadi, A. G. Davoodi, M. R. Aref, "<a href="https://ieeexplore.ieee.org/abstract/document/6555770">Analytical power allocation for a full duplex decode-and-forward relay channel," IEEE IET, 2013</a>. </li>
-   <li>A. Davodi, D. Ganji, A G. Davoodi, A. Asgari, "<a href="https://www.sciencedirect.com/science/article/abs/pii/S0096300309005359">Finding general and explicit solutions (2+1) dimensional Broer-Kaup-Kupershmidt system nonlinear equation,"Elsevier 2010</a>. </li>
+   <li>A. Davodi, D. Ganji, A G. Davoodi, A. Asgari, "<a href="https://www.sciencedirect.com/science/article/abs/pii/S0096300309005359">Finding general and explicit solutions (2+1) dimensional Broer-Kaup-Kupershmidt system nonlinear equation,"Elsevier, 2010</a>. </li>
-   <li>G. Domairry, A. Davodi, A. G. Davoodi, "<a href="https://onlinelibrary.wiley.com/doi/abs/10.1002/num.20440">Solutions for the Double Sine-Gordon equations by Exp-function method, Tanh and Extended Tanh methods," Wiley 2010</a>. </li>
+   <li>G. Domairry, A. Davodi, A. G. Davoodi, "<a href="https://onlinelibrary.wiley.com/doi/abs/10.1002/num.20440">Solutions for the Double Sine-Gordon equations by Exp-function method, Tanh and Extended Tanh methods," Wiley, 2010</a>. </li>
 </ul>

 # Honors and Awards